Training ShapeMask on Cloud TPU (TF 2.x)

 service-PROJECT_NUMBER@cloud-tpu.iam.gserviceaccount.com

-5. Create a Cloud Storage bucket using the following command or use a bucket you created earlier for your project.
+5. Create a Cloud Storage bucket using the following command or use an existing bucket.

 6. If you previously prepared the COCO dataset and moved it to your storage bucket, you can use it again for Pod training.
 If you have not yet prepared the COCO dataset, prepare it now and return here to set up the Pod training.